Dental Assisting Contacts

 To be eligible for enrollment in the program, the student must meet the following criteria:

-- Completion of ENGRD 11 or ESLR 310 with a grade of “C” or better; or placement into ENGRD 110 or ESLR 320 through the assessment process.
+- Complete ENGRD 110 or ESLR 310 with a grade of “C” or better; or placement into ENGRD 208 or ENGRD 310 or ESLR 320 through the assessment process.

-- Proof of eligibility can be obtained by either (1) submitting an official college transcript indicating the successful completion of an appropriate level English Reading course or (2) submitting the results of assessment testing that verifies placement in an appropriate level English Reading course.
+- Provide proof of eligibility which can be obtained by either (1) submitting an unofficial college transcript indicating the successful completion of an appropriate level English Reading course or (2) submitting the results of assessment testing that verifies placement in an appropriate level English Reading course.
 Prior achievement of an AA or AS degree (or higher) at a regionally accredited college or university will be accepted as proof of meeting both the English Reading and the English Writing requirements.

 Eligible students are selected for the program according to the following steps: